gatepoet/LLM-Guide/README.md

 ## Using TVM for Model Conversion and Quantization

+TVM is a flexible and extensible tool for model conversion and quantization.
+It supports a wide range of models and hardware, making it a versatile choice for many machine learning tasks.
+TVM's capabilities include efficient model execution, support for various models and frontends, model quantization, and more.

 TVM is an open-source machine learning compiler stack that can be used to convert and quantize models for efficient deployment on a variety of hardware backends.
 TVM supports a wide range of models and hardware, and it provides a flexible and extensible platform for model optimization.

 To convert the GPT4All-13b-snoozy model for use with MLC_LLM, the model needs to be imported into TVM, converted to a format that MLC_LLM can use, and then quantized to reduce its size and improve its performance.
 This process involves several steps, including setting up the TVM environment, importing the model, converting the model, and quantizing the model.